Albanoi

 In the Middle Ages, the names Albanoi and Arbanitai/Albanitai referred to medieval Albanians as an ethnic group.
 The equivalent terms in Latin are Albanenses/Arbanenses, in Slavic Arbanasi and later in Turkish Arnaut.
-These names reflect the Albanian ethnic endonym Arbëreshë/Arbëneshë, which itself derives from the Albanoi.
+These names reflect the Albanian ethnic endonym Arbëreshë/Arbëneshë, which itself derives from Albanoi.
 In the archaeological record, the Albanoi are mentioned on a funeral inscription in Stobi and Albanopolis is mentioned on another funeral inscription near Scupi.
 Another ethnonym, Arbaios found in Phoenice is likely linked to them.

+Name

+The Albanoi were possibly first mentioned by Hecataeus of Miletus (550-476 BCE) under the name Abroi, who lived around the same area.
+Abroi may have been produced via a metathesis of Arboi, another linguistic process or a common misassociation by Hecataeus of the indigenous name with the ancient Greek term abros to better adapt it to Greek.
+Ptolemy (100–170 CE) is the first author who mentions them under the name Albanoi.